Harriet Osborne, Baroness Godolphin: Marriage and later life

 In 1824, Harriet and the rest of the family moved to Brussels upon the appointment of Leveson-Gower, now Viscount Granville, as British ambassador to The Hague.
 Talks of finding a husband for Harriet began, and she was given lessons on etiquette from a dancing master.
 Viscountess Granville worried that her charge's marriage prospects would face difficulties, namely due to her mysterious status as a ward and lack of a dowry.
 The girl had many positive qualities, however; the historian Janet Gleeson describes Harriet as "well-mannered and physically attractive to the opposite sex."

-While in the Netherlands, Harriet met George Osborne, the son of Francis Osborne, 1st Baron Godolphin and thus an heir to the dukedom of Leeds.
+While in the Netherlands, Harriet met Hon.
+George Osborne, the son of Francis Osborne, 1st Baron Godolphin and first cousin to the 7th Duke of Leeds who had no issue, thus he became the heir to the dukedom of Leeds.
 Granville and Baron Godolphin eventually gave their consent, and the couple were married at the British Embassy in Paris on 21 October 1824.
 The newly married couple took up residence in the Bois de Boulogne, where they were enthusiastically welcomed by French society.

 Osborne and Harriet faced constant financial problems, living far beyond their means to the point of almost being jailed.
-Harriet and her brother George Arundel Stewart were both hopeless with money.
+Harriet and her brother, George Arundel Stewart, were both hopeless with money.
 This is a trait they inherited from their mother.
 Although George Arundel Stewart debt was far less than Harriet’s debt, George Arundel Stewart's debt was at times about £800.
 In times like this, Harriet would turn to her brother for help, and George Arundel Stewart would report this matter to their father, who would step in to help Harriet out.
 Her father and guardian, now 1st Earl Granville, could usually be depended on to help with their debts, to Harriet's embarrassment.
 In one letter, she wrote to him, "I can never be sufficiently grateful to you for the kindness you have again shown me and for the generosity with which you have again relieved our great difficulties.
 I feel much shame at our having brought these difficulties upon ourselves again."